France to restrict travel from Britain to fight omicron - NewsBreak

 The move suddenly disrupted travel plans for families and others on both sides of the English Channel.
 Travelers questioned whether the measures were politically driven, and U.K. officials suggested they were pointless.

-With omicron now seeded around the world, “red list” travel bans “wouldn’t be effective or proportionate,” said Boris Johnson’s spokesman, Max Blain.
-He said Johnson hadn't spoken to French President Emmanuel Macron about the move, and that Britain doesn't plan to take a reciprocal measure.
+With omicron now seeded around the world, “red list” travel bans “wouldn’t be effective or proportionate,” said British Prime Minister Boris Johnson’s spokesman, Max Blain.
+He said Johnson hadn’t spoken to French President Emmanuel Macron about the move, and that Britain doesn’t plan to take a reciprocal measure.

+A puzzling element of the new French rules was that those targeting Britain are softer than those targeting South Africa — even though Britain’s infection numbers are currently higher.
+There was no immediate explanation for why.

+South Africa’s tourism officials said the restrictions for their country appeared to be aimed at discouraging people in France from traveling to South Africa, because they will face a long and costly quarantine after their return.
-The new French measures will take effect first thing Saturday, just after midnight, “in the face of the extremely rapid spread of the omicron variant in the U.K.”, French Prime Minister Jean Castex said in a statement.

-The French government is holding a special virus security meeting Friday that will address growing pressure on hospitals in France from rising infections in recent weeks.
-Delta remains the dominant variant in France, but omicron is spreading so fast in Britain that it's raising concerns across the Channel.
+The new French measures will take effect first thing Saturday, just after midnight, French Prime Minister Jean Castex said in a statement.
+They will apply to vaccinated travelers as well those not vaccinated.
+The French government is holding a special virus security meeting Friday that will address growing pressure on hospitals from rising infections in recent weeks.

-The measures will apply to vaccinated travelers as well as unvaccinated travelers.
+Londoner Derek Lubner made it to Paris on Thursday just ahead of the deadline.
+“It’s crazy.
+(Omicron) is already spreading in France,” he told the Associated Press at the Gare du Nord train station.
+“I mean I understand they need to protect the people but it’s here.
+What can you do?
+And it’s gonna hurt people.
+It hurts people, it hurts tourists, it hurts your local businesses.”

-U.K. travel industry officials expressed dismay at the French restrictions, describing the new rules as a hammer blow to the industry.
-Travel officials demanded government help for battered businesses.
+U.K. travel industry officials expressed dismay at the French restrictions, demanding government help for battered businesses.

 “The winter sports and school travel markets are particularly exposed, and the government must now bring forward a support package if we are not to see company failures and job losses,” said Mark Tanzer, chief executive of travel and trade association Abta.